bswck/bswck/README.md

 #### `about`
-I'm a software developer who works to become a software engineer.
+I'm a software developer, but I aim to act like a software engineer.
 I also teach programming.

 #### `contact`